google/peoplemath/CONTRIBUTING.md

   tool](https://github.com/google/addlicense) - no arguments are required other than the names of the new source files.

-See the [Dockerfile](Dockerfile) in the root of the project for an authoritative up-to-date list of checks performed.
+See the GitHub Actions in the `.github` folder for an authoritative up-to-date list of checks performed.

 ## Contributor License Agreement